 This means that I pack my warmest winter clothes away when the spring arrives, and my summer clothes away when the cold days are starting.
-It helps me navigate better in my wardrobe since I then don’t have to look at clothes that I will not wear because it is either too warm or too cold for the season.
+It helps me navigate my wardrobe better since I then don’t have to look at clothes that I will not wear.
 I pack my winter clothes neatly in boxes, but I always keep my sweaters in reach!

-But, aside from packing away what you won’t wear in the new season because it’s too warm, a spring clean-up is also a great way to evaluate your current wardrobe.
+Aside from packing and storing what you won’t wear in the new season, a spring clean-up is also a great way to evaluate your current wardrobe.

 Do you own clothes that you will not wear in the new season because it is no longer your style?
 If you are a person that tends to get carried away by trends, you will surely know this feeling.